Cowwarr

+From the late 1970s until the mid 1980s Cowwarr was also the location of the Independent State of Rainbow Creek, a secessionist micronation which was founded as a result of a long-running compensation dispute between a group of farmers, and an agency of the Victorian state government, the State Rivers and Water Supply Commission.

 Historic buildings remain in the town today.
 A Heritage Listed Arts & Craft butter factory, built in 1918, was converted into the Cowwarr Art Space, a gallery for contemporary art.
 The gallery closed in February 2020.
-The Cricket Club Hotel first established in 1880 as a wooden building the current concrete Art Deco building was constructed in 1930 as was the Cowwarr Public Hall opposite.
+The Cricket Club Hotel, was first established in 1880 as a wooden building; the current concrete Art Deco building was constructed in 1930, as was the Cowwarr Public Hall opposite.

 The town is supported by district farming, including dairy farming, irrigated from the Rainbow Creek, which runs past Cowwarr, and the Thomson River.

-The town has an Australian Rules football team competing in the North Gippsland Football League a Netball team a primary school which burnt down in late January 2020 and a picturesque Catholic Church.
+The town has an Australian Rules football team competing in the North Gippsland Football League, and a netball team.

+The primary school burnt down in late January 2020 and rebuilt the following year.

+The town has a picturesque Catholic church.